lucapug/e2e-bike-count-predictor/README.md

 # e2e-bike-count-predictor

-A bike-sharing prediction service that can be useful to plan daily supply of bikes based on historical data
+A bike-sharing prediction service is a useful tool to plan daily supply of bikes.
+The main goal is to create an end to end service with the main characteristics required in a production environment: possibility of monitoring in production with possible consequent refinement of the prediction model, reproducibility of the entire workflow, quality checks and automation.

 ## Problem Description

 ### Overview

-The problem I have chosen to work on is determining the age of abalones by predicting the number of rings on their shells.
-The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope – a boring and time-consuming task.
-Other measurements, which are easier to obtain, may be used to predict the age.
-The number of rings is the value to predict.
+The problem is assisting a bike-sharing activity in taking decisions about the supply of bikes over time, to promptly react to demand fluctuations.
+The specific objective is to predict the hourly count of rented bikes.
 This will be treated as a regression problem.

+### Data Source

+For the present project, the predictions are based on historical data from the bike-sharing system of the city of Seoul, in South Korea.
+Ddareungi (Seoul Bike) is Seoul, South Korea’s bike-sharing system.
+Ddareungi started as a leisure activity but has transformed into a popular means of transportation.
+In particular, there is a dataset originally extracted from the official Seoul Open Data Plaza and that was already used in scientific research activities (see references).
+It is available for download in the UCI machine learning Repository.

-### Variables
+### Dataset description

-Variables from left to right on the `abalone.csv` file are:

 * Sex: M, F, and I (infant)
 * Length: Longest shell measurement (mm)